naivary/govm/README.md

 After all env-variables are set you can run the import.sh without any arguments and it will autmatically import the latest version of the given `CURRENT_LESSON` from the `APPLIANCESTORE`.

+For windows-user there is an `login.bat` which you use for an login-init-script for automatically setting the `APPLIANCESTORE` and `CURRENT_LESSON`

 ## Custome Vagrantfile

 With `govm` you can also provide your own custome `Vagrantfile` that should be used instead of the [default](.govm/vagrantfiles/) vagrantfiles.
 If you would like to use a custome Vagrantfile there are some rules that you have to follow for a proper integration of your custome `Vagrantfile`.
 Beside the rules that will be explained in the following sections there are some specialties when choosing a custome Vagrantfile.
 If you change the `FILE_DIR` to `govm/vagrantfiles` govm will automatically make some adjustmenst and will remove some validation that were needed for the default Vagrantfiles.
 Still there are some validations made which are: